ShubhikaBhardwaj/Machine-Learning-Algorithm/README.md

 # [Machine Learning Algorithms]
-My journey into Machine Learning started with the essentials of Python.I gradually moved towards to concepts of advanced algorithms and, finally moved into the cores of Machine Learning.
-With my key focus being the live projects,I dive deeper into the fundamentals of Regression Techniques and Neural Networks enabling the essential skills required in optimizing solutions to the real-world problems.
+My journey into Machine Learning started with the essentials of Python.
+I gradually moved towards to concepts of advanced algorithms and, finally moved into the cores of Machine Learning.
+With my key focus being the live projects, I dive deeper into the fundamentals of Regression Techniques and Neural Networks enabling the essential skills required in optimizing solutions to the real-world problems.
 It was just a matter of some time before I actually begin building intelligent systems, working on AI algorithms and data crunching.

 ** Contents**
 -------------------